Bernard Paget: Second World War

-The entry of Japan into the war against the British posed numerous problems but this was more than counterbalanced by the simultaneous entry into the war of the United States, with its enormous resources.
-It was now apparent that, for the British at least, the tide of the war was already beginning to turn by January 1942, with the arrival of American troops being only months away while German attention was distracted by their ongoing fight against the Soviet Union on the Eastern Front, which majorly reduced the possibility of a German invasion of the British Isles.
-Despite this, it was obvious that, eventually, what soon became known as a Second Front would have to take place, and that it would have to be mounted from Britain and would involve a huge military contribution.
+The entry of Japan into the war against the British posed numerous problems, but this was more than counterbalanced by the simultaneous entry into the war of the United States, with its enormous resources.
+It was now apparent that, for the British at least, the tide of the war was already beginning to turn by January 1942, with the arrival of American troops being only months away while German attention was distracted by their ongoing fight against the Soviet Union on the Eastern Front, which very much reduced the possibility of a German invasion of the British Isles.
+Despite this, it was obvious that, eventually, what soon became known as a Second Front would have to be opened, and that it would have to be mounted from Britain and would involve a huge military contribution.
 Thus, the mindset of the British and other Allied forces in the United Kingdom would have to change from a defensive posture to a more offensive-minded attitude.

 Paget commanded the 21st Army Group in the United Kingdom from June to December 1943 prior to General Montgomery taking over.
 In January 1944 he became Commander-in-Chief (C-in-C) Middle East Command until October 1946, when he retired from the army.
 He was appointed as Extra Aide-de-Camp to King George VI in October 1944.
-Paget had been the longest serving Commander-in-Chief during the Second World War and became the senior General in the British Army.
+Paget had been the longest serving Commander-in-Chief during the Second World War, and became the senior General in the British Army.
 In December 1944 he was awarded the Grand Cross of the Order of Polonia Restituta by the Polish government-in-exile.
 In 1946 he was advanced to Knight Grand Cross of the Order of the Bath.

-His final act of World War II took place between May and July 1945 during the Levant Crisis - Paget under orders from Prime Minister Winston Churchill invaded Syria from Transjordan to curb French actions there which he achieved at no cost.
+His final act of World War II took place between May and July 1945 during the Levant Crisis: Paget under orders from Prime Minister Winston Churchill invaded Syria from Transjordan to curb French actions there, which he achieved at no cost.
 His forces escorted French troops to their barracks and the violence ceased.